How to market apprenticeships: all you need to knowBy Ben Leeves

 It was no different for BPP, who provide quality training to Professional Apprentices in law, business, accountancy and finance.
-With growing demand for apprenticeships, they needed to promote themselves in schools, but were uncertain about how to speak to 14-18 year olds persuasively.
+With the growing demand for apprenticeships, they needed to promote themselves in schools but were uncertain about how to speak to 14-18 year olds persuasively.

 That’s where we came in.
 By harnessing insights from behavioural science – the psychology of decision-making – we built BPP messaging tailored to their young audience’s specific motivations.

 So how did we persuade 14-18 year olds to choose an apprenticeship?
 It’s simple.
 We created a compelling presentation using behavioural science insights, such as:

 We’re social creatures – and our decisions are legitimised by what our peers are doing.
 This influence, called ‘social proof’, is especially potent for young adults.